mishadobrits/SVA4/Readme.md

 # Note
 By default, this program doesn't rewrite frames but only changes their timecodes, so it works very fast and generates VFR video.
-Program skippes (extremely speeds) some parts, so video players don't have time to play video, because of which desynchronization occurs for a while.<br>
+Program skips (extremely speeds) some parts, because of which video players don't have time to play video, because of which desynchronization occurs for a while.<br>
 Also note, that this program accepts only CFR videos so, if you want to process VFR video or get the resulting CFR video, you have to convert VFR video to CFR.<br>
 For this purpose, you can use, for example, FFmpeg.
 Just run in cmd following command.<br>